 At Carpe Diem, we strive to travel in a manner that promotes the highest level of care, consideration, and respect for our students, staff, local partners, and host communities.
 We believe that, in the context of the current pandemic, one of the most effective ways to support the health and well-being of all stakeholders is to be fully vaccinated for COVID-19.

-*Please note that all Fall 2021 Carpe Diem Overseas Educators and Portland HQ Staff will be fully vaccinated against COVID-19.
+*Please note that all Spring 2022 and Fall 2022 Carpe Diem Overseas Educators and Portland HQ Staff will be fully vaccinated against COVID-19.